UNINETTSigma2/documentation/quick/saga.md

-More information on how to use Saga will be included in the existing sections, e.g, SOFTWARE, CODE DEVELOPMENT, JOBS, FILES AND STORAGE, etc.
+More information on how to use Saga will be included in the existing sections, e.g, SOFTWARE, CODE DEVELOPMENT, JOBS, FILES AND STORAGE, etc.  See also the regular documentation in the left hand menueue.

 ## Primer for early users
 In general, the user environment on Saga is designed to be as similar as possible to the one on Fram.
-Users coming from Abel will need to adopt a bit to the different queue system setup and to the newer software module system.
+Users coming from Abel or Stallo will need to adopt a bit to the different queue system setup and to the newer software module system.

 Below are key information listed and links to existing documentation for Fram provided.

 ### Important !
-Currently, there is NO BACKUP of anything on Saga, e.g., not for $HOME folders, project folders, shared folders.
+Currently, there is **NO BACKUP** of anything on Saga, e.g., not for `$HOME` folders, project folders, shared folders.
 Make sure to make copies of precious scripts, setups, and data.
 We hope to have backup available soon.